What are the Visual Cues of an Intoxicated Driver?

 - Driving in the opposing lanes or the wrong way down a one-way street.

 Drivers must also be able to make quick and continuous judgments as they drive.
-Impaired drivers can make poor judgments, explains the Houston criminal lawyers at Trichter & Murphy, PC.
+Impaired drivers can make poor judgments, explains the Houston criminal lawyers at Trichter & LeGrand, PC.
 These can include changing lanes unsafely, following other vehicles too closely, making illegal turns, making unsafe turns, driving off of the road and other inappropriate or unusual behavior.